-McDonagh, J, Martin, L, Ferguson, C, Jha, S, Macdonald, P, Davidson, P & Newton, P 2018, 'Frailty assessment instruments in heart failure: a systematic review.', European Journal of Cardiovascular Nursing, vol. 17, no. 1.View/Download from: UTS OPUS or Publisher's site
+McDonagh, J, Martin, L, Ferguson, C, Jha, S, Macdonald, P, Davidson, P & Newton, P 2018, 'Frailty assessment instruments in heart failure: a systematic review.', European Journal of Cardiovascular Nursing, vol. 17, no. 1.View/Download from: Publisher's site

 Frailty is an independent predictor of mortality across many conditions.
 Reported rates of frailty in heart failure range from 15% to 74%.
 There are several instruments available to assess frailty; however, to date there has been no consensus on the most appropriate instrument for use in individuals with heart failure.